 The Vignale also comes with extra soundproofing too, so motorways and high speeds are a quiet experience.
 The powerful turbodiesel engine packs plenty of punch, even when the vehicle is fully loaded.
-It is matched to a smooth changing 8-speed automatic gearbox, as standard in the Vignale.
-Buyers had a choice of front-wheel drive, like a normal hatchback, or a sophisticated 4-wheel-drive system.
+It is matched to a smooth-changing eight-speed automatic gearbox, as standard in the Vignale.
+Buyers had a choice of front-wheel drive, like a normal hatchback, or a sophisticated four-wheel-drive system.

 The S-Max is generally considered one of the best MPVs to drive.

 The S-Max interior is a study in simple practical design.
 It’s neat, durable and child-proof.
 Add in the flagship features of the Vignale and it transforms into a luxurious cabin.
 You’ll slip into the soft leather seats, heated if you need and with a built-in massage function available.
 Ford originally described these special seats as ‘medically-approved’, whatever that means - you’re more likely to notice the opulent level of adjustability.
 They can be moved with powered buttons to adjust in 18 different ways.

 The dashboard in front of you is covered in leather and this neatly stitched hide stretches across the door panels.
 At the centre of the dashboard is a sophisticated touchscreen infotainment system including Bluetooth, DAB and sat-nav.
 It’s a significant upgrade from the standard S-Max.

 The extra cost of a Vignale is reflected in the extras fitted.
 These include front and rear parking sensors and a rear camera system, Wi-Fi hotspot capability, and access to the Ford Pass Connect live information and vehicle status system.